-4. CHALLENGES WITH BIG DATA SECURITY
+4. Challenges with Big Data Security

-Heterogeneity and Incompleteness: i)

-When humans consume information, a great deal of heterogeneity is comfortably tolerated.
+- Heterogeneity and Incompleteness: When i) humans consume information, a great deal of heterogeneity is comfortably tolerated.
 In fact, the richness of natural language can provide valuable depth.
 However, machine analysis algorithms expect homogeneous data, and cannot understand nuance.
 In consequence, data must be carefully structured as a first step in (or prior to) data analysis.
-Computer systems work most efficiently if they can store multiple items that are all identical in size and structure.
+Computer systems work most efficiently if they can store multiple items that are all identical in size and structure. - ii) Privacy: Privacy of data is one bigger problem with big data.

-ii) Privacy:

-Privacy of data is one bigger problem with big data.
 In some countries, there are tough laws about the data privacy, for example in USA there are tough law for health records, but for others it is less forceful.
-For example in social media we cannot get the private posts of users for sentiment analysis.
+For example in social media we cannot get the private posts of users for sentiment analysis. - iii) Scale: As the name says Big Data is having huge size of data sets.

-iii) Scale:

-As the name says Big Data is having huge size of data sets.
 Managing with large data sets is a big problem from decades.
 In previous years, this problem was solved by the processors getting faster but now data quantity is becoming large and processors are static.
 World is moving towards the Cloud technology, due to this shift data is generated in a very high rate.
 This high rate of increasing data is becoming a challenging problem to the data analysts.

-Hard disks are used to store the Data.
-They are slower I/O performance.

-iv) Human Collaborations:

-In spite of the tremendous advances made in computational analysis, there remain many patterns that humans can easily detect but computer algorithms have a hard time finding.
+Hard disks are used to store Data. the They are slower I/O performance. - iv) Human Collaborations: In spite of the tremendous advances made in computational analysis, there remain many patterns that humans can easily detect but computer algorithms have a hard time finding.
 Ideally, analytics for Big Data will not be all computational rather it will be designed explicitly to have a human in the loop.
 The new sub-field of visual analytics is attempting to do this, at least with respect to the modelling and analysis phase in the pipeline.

-International Journal of Information Technology and Management Vol. 14, Issue No. 1, February-2019, ISSN 2249-4510
+Journal of Advances and Scholarly Researches in Allied Education Vol. 16, Issue No. 3, (Special Issue) March-2019, ISSN 2230-7540